 During the currently very difficult situation, the University Hospital Giessen and Marburg (UKGM) is once again calling on students for their support in health care.
-UKGM is looking for students who have completed the training in nursing.
-If you are interested and/or have any questions, please e-mail firstname.lastname@example.org or email@example.com.
+UKGM is looking for students who are willing to take part in crisis helper training courses to help in care facilities (if available timewise).
+For more information see this flyer or here.

 JLU has set up a donation account to support students who are in financial need due to the corona pandemic.
 Information for students on financial support offered by the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF) can be found here.

 In addition to the initiatives of individual faculties (e.g. Veterinary Medicine, Department of Organic Chemistry, Faculty of Psychology and Sport Science), JLU members and staff equipped with urgently needed materials and/or skills can obtain information on how to help at www.giessen.de/giessenhilft.
 Here, the city of Giessen has set up an area with offers of help during the corona crisis.

 JLU implemented the pandemic plan on 20 March 2020.
 The pandemic plan defines the responsibilities, organisational measures and communication channels at JLU during a pandemic.
 In this context, the individual institutions must draw up their own operational pandemic plan.
 A template can be found here.

 Please note: The pandemic plan provides a framework for general measures in the event of a pandemic - not only during the current corona pandemic.
 It does not regulate every detail.
 Due to the very dynamic development, further more concrete details and advice will be supplemented by circular emails.

 Specific information on the current corona pandemic can be found under other keywords in the FAQs.
 These instructions must be followed.